 I would like to recognize Berkshire Health Systems for COVID response, with a special mention to Dr. Daniel Doyle.
 BHS was in touch with public health immediately on March 7 when the first case was diagnosed and has shared information freely since then.
 They have worked collaboratively with public health and the public health nurses to ensure an effective response in the county.
 They set up testing almost immediately in the tent and established the COVID hotline.
 This is not something other hospitals did, and it made testing far more available in Berkshire County than in other areas of the state.
 They also, in collaboration with County Ambulance, set up a team to do outbreak testing in nursing homes and other institutional care situations, so that we did not have to wait for the National Guard and DPH to do that in the county as was done elsewhere.
 In addition, they changed policies and procedures to allow the public health nurses to conduct case investigation and contact tracing in a timelier manner.
 They allowed access to the electronic medical records for COVID cases so that the PHN did not have to wait for calls back from the infectious disease department.
 In addition, as results of COVID testing come in to them as the provider, they notify the public health nurses of positive results.
 At the peak of the surge, when it could take 24-48 hours for a case to end up in the public health nurses’ workflow in DPH’s electronic reporting system, this gave the nurses a crucial head start on contact tracing and is one of the main reasons Berkshire County was able to flatten the curve faster and more effectively than in other areas.
 Special mention should be made of Dan Doyle, MD, who is also the Chair of the Dalton Board of Health.
 Dr. Doyle has made himself available across the county for medical advice, for Boards of Health, the Public Health Nurses, School Boards, businesses, and others.
 He has held a weekly call with the Berkshire County Boards of Health, where he provides information on the current situation and helps the BOH brainstorm collaborative solutions.
 He has also agreed to act as the Berkshire Public Health Alliance Medical Director during the COVID emergency.
 I would also like to recognize Darlene Rodowicz, Executive Vice- President and Sean Jennings, Emergency Management, for their initial response in the spring.

 I would like to recognize and thank the nurses and all the staff at Berkshire Medical Center for their self-less and compassionate care during this pandemic.
-The Staff of the Intensive Care and the Critical Care Units deserve special recognition as they were the ones that stepped up to the front lines of this crises and put their own lives on the line to care for so many.
-The professionalism and courage displayed by these people is a source of inspiration and hope for us all.
+The Staff of the Critical Care Unit, Nicole Anderson, Kate Brennan, Amy Callahan, Courtney Rousseau, Michelle Guerin, Jennifer Vallone and Jeff MacConach, deserve special recognition as they were the ones that stepped up to the front lines of this crises and put their own lives on the line to care for so many.
+The professionalism and courage displayed by these people is a source of inspiration and hope for us all. – Susan Nawazelski

 BERKSHIRE COUNTY PUBLIC HEALTH NURSES